Support Groups for Drug Addiction

 Once the drugs are out of your system, your treatment will include both medical and mental health services as needed.
 This may include behavioral counseling, medication, education, and support groups.

-Inpatient treatment is very effective, especially if you have any co-occurring disorders.
+Integrated drug addiction treatment is very effective, especially if you have any co-occurring disorders.
 It’s a structured and safe environment in which to lay a foundation for successfully learning to live a drug-free life.
 Treatment also includes long-term follow-up to help prevent relapse.
 Finding a support group that works for you will be an important part of your long-term recovery.